imontesino/blender-plotting/README.md

 ### Notes

 - blender 2.83 is not compiling correctly at the moment.
 - you can copy the compiled module from the cotainer to the host machine if you have the basic dependencies and same python version
 ```bash
 docker cp belnder-plot-dev:/home/docker/blender_tmp/build_linux_bpy/bin/bpy.so <path-to-python3.10-packages>
 docker cp -r belnder-plot-dev:/home/docker/blender_tmp/build_linux_bpy/bin/3.1 <path-to-python3.10-packages>
 ```
  - compiling blender uses all the cores and is prone to run out of memory if you do not have enough RAM.
 Use the `--builder_cpus N` flag in the builder program to set the number of cores to use.
  - `FFMPEG` support is not correcly set.
 Animations can be saved as `.avi` and then converted to `.mp4` using the `ffmpeg` cli tools.

+ - At the end of every script `bpy.ops.wm.quit_blender()` must be called to exit blender.
+Failings to do so will result in blender running in the background consuming a lot of processor time.
+If the computer starts to feel slow check `top` to look fo any processes with 100% CPU usage.

  ## See also